Picture-perfect Los Cabos offers a desert-meets-sea aesthetic, with gorgeous golden rock formations that tumble down to the wide-open Pacific Ocean.

 May

 May languidly rolls in on a heat wave.
 Yet it’s also one of the best times to visit Los Cabos because the vibe still hums with energy, especially if you’re a boater or a surfer.
-Surf season in Los Cabos runs from May through October in the Sea of Cortez.
+Surf season in Los Cabos runs from May through October, and you can expect good swells at various beaches from Todos Santos to San José del Cabo.
 May also brings thousands of aquatic enthusiasts to the marina to enjoy the Cabo Marine Show.

 June

 The southern tip of the Baja Peninsula is a tropical desert, and June weather will certainly remind you of that.
 The days stay hot, and precipitation is virtually nonexistent.
-But that does not stop Los Cabos from putting on a host of events.
+But, that does not stop Los Cabos from hosting various events.
 From surf competitions to golf and music, Los Cabos has plenty to entertain.

 July

-Scorching temperatures hit their peak in Los Cabos in July.
+Scorching temperatures peak in Los Cabos in July.
 You may see a rainstorm here and there, but precipitation is still pretty rare at the peak of summer.
 July begins turtle-nesting-season in Los Cabos.
-It’s also peak time of year for Mexican summer vacation, which means beaches can be crowded and hotel occupancy high.
+It’s also the peak time of year for summer vacations, which means beaches can be crowded and hotel occupancy high.

 Key events: East Cape Dorado Shootout